sfu-discourse-lab/GenderGapTracker/scraping_and_aggregation/README.md

 5. Radio Canada
 6. TVA News

-Each outlet's news content can be retrieved from their RSS feeds by running the required media collectors.
+Each outlet's news content is retrieved from their RSS feeds by running the required media collectors.
+Some examples of usage are shown below.

 ### Example of usage for individual scrapers